-GLSS 401 - Advanced Glass Studio I
+GLSS 401 - Advanced Glass Studio I 9 Credits

 This is a studio course in which the student will work toward the development of a practice and strategies to support the practice which can be continued after graduation.
 Each student will prepare a proposal for the term's activity in consultation with the faculty.
-While most instructor contact will be individual tutorials, group discussion is scheduled, and faculty loading will accommodate diverse technical support.
+While most instructor contact will be individual tutorials, group discussion is scheduled, and faculty loading will accomposed to the term's activity in consultation with the faculty.